atulya-khandelwal/learn-git/README.md

 # Uderstand git

-This is the first commit
+This is the first what.
 Now add a new commit
+Now add an another commit